Subscribing to: Speech Accessibility Project e-newsletter list

-The Speech Accessibility Project will collect speech samples from individuals representing a diversity of speech patterns.
-U. of I. researchers will recruit paid volunteers to contribute recorded voice samples and will create a private, de-identified dataset which can be used to train machine learning models to better understand a wide variety of speech patterns.
-The Speech Accessibility Project will focus first on American English.
+The Speech Accessibility Project collects speech samples from individuals representing a diversity of speech patterns.
+U. of I. researchers recruit paid volunteers to contribute recorded voice samples to a private, de-identified dataset.
+It's used to train machine learning models to better understand a wide variety of speech patterns.

 Please sign up to learn more about the project.
 By opting in, you're agreeing to receive email communications related to this project.
 You will be able to opt out of all communications in the future.